rangeetpan/decomposeDNNintoModules/INSTALL.md

 6- MNIST-KMNIST Inter Reuse
 ```
 Once you choose the right option, e.g., `1` for our example, the code will execute for some minutes.
 At the end of the execution, the accuracy of the modules and the source model will be reported in four files in `Reuse\MNIST` folder.
-Detailed description of each has been given in the above discussion.
+A detailed description of each has been given in the above discussion.

 ## Example 3: MNIST Intra Replacement:
 - Step 1: Go to the `Scripts` folder.